dyonenedi/portfolio/README.md

 # Portfolio
-A portfolio made on React, with vs code skin inspired by @itsnitinr.
+## A portfolio made on React, with vs code skin inspired by @itsnitinr.

 # React + Vite
+## How to install
+´´´ssh
+npm create vite@latest my-react-app -- --template react cd my-react-app npm install
+´´´

+## How to Run
+´´´ssh
+npm run dev
+´´´

+## How to Build
+´´´ssh
+npm run build
+´´´

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.